Empresses in the Palace

 Empresses in the Palace (後宮·甄嬛傳 (后宫·甄嬛传, Inner Palace: The Legend of Zhen Huan, Hòugōng Zhēn Huán Zhuàn)) is a 2011 Chinese television series based on the novel of the same name by Liu Lianzi.
 It follows the life of Zhen Huan (played by Sun Li), from her entry into the imperial harem and her navigation of palace intrigues, to her eventual rise as Empress Dowager.
-In 2015, the series was condensed into a six-episode version for Netflix before later moving to Amazon Prime Video.
+In 2015, the series was condensed into a six-episode version for Netflix before moving to Amazon Prime Video.

 Directed by Zheng Xiaolong, the show is acclaimed for its strong ensemble cast and sophisticated dialogue, becoming one of the most successful Chinese television dramas of all time, enjoying frequent reruns and significant cultural influence across the Chinese-speaking world.

 Plot

 In the later years of the Kangxi Emperor's reign, then-Fourth Prince Yinzhen and his eight brothers are embroiled in a bitter power struggle for the Qing throne.
 With the help of powerful allies, Yinzhen becomes the Yongzheng Emperor and the brothers who fought against him are either killed or imprisoned.
 Despite becoming emperor, Yinzhen grows increasingly paranoid of being usurped and vows to not follow in his father's footsteps.

 As a prince, Yinzhen was deeply in love with his first wife, posthumously titled Empress Chunyuan, who had died before his ascension; her younger sister became his second wife as well as the empress after his ascension.
 Both sisters, along with his mother, Empress Dowager Renshou, belong to the Ula-Nara clan, making them maternal relatives of Yinzhen.

 Six months after his ascension to the throne, Empress Dowager Renshou organizes a selection to bring newer members into the Imperial Harem of the Yongzheng Emperor.
 Despite not wanting to be selected, Zhen Huan is forced to join the selection and ends up being chosen due to her resemblance to the late Empress Chunyuan.
 She joins the Imperial Harem alongside her childhood friend Shen Meizhuang, and the low-born An Lingrong.

 Zhen Huan attempts to avoid the Imperial Harem's politics but ultimately falls in love with the Emperor, resulting in the other consorts plotting various schemes against her and Shen Meizhuang as retaliation.
 Due to some misunderstandings and her own sensitive and suspicious personality, as well as out of jealousy toward Zhen Huan, An Lingrong also begins plotting against her and works alongside higher-ranking imperial consorts, notably the Empress, Ula-Nara Yixiu.

 While avoiding the pitfalls of such schemes, Zhen Huan befriends the neglected Fourth Prince Hongli, promising to care for him when she can.
 She also learns the reason behind the Emperor's favor toward her, and this disillusionment ultimately leads her to become a nun at Ganlu Temple.
 There, her relationship with Prince Guo secretly blossoms and the two become intimate with each other.